 Your main competitors are lowering the price of their product – what strategy do you adopt?
 Do you reduce your cost, do you not respond, or do you start your promotion?

-These are the questions we answer when constructing a marketing strategy:
+These are the questions we answer when constructing and creating a marketing strategy:

 – Step 1 – where do we operate: analysis of the market and its segments.

 – Step 2 – to whom we sell: that is the target segment and its needs.

 – Step 3 – competition: analysis of how others respond to the needs of the target group.

 – Step 4 – determining what our offer is, what makes it different, and how much we sell it for.

 Analysis – the basis of marketing strategy

 Example: Let’s say you have decided to start a clothing company.
 What do you do first?
 You begin by analyzing the market.
 You look at what sells, what is currently in demand, and what the customer segments are.
 Then you think about who to target – a niche or a mass customer?